 IP Australia is changing some of our fees to ensure we continue to recover our costs from administering intellectual property (IP) rights and their associated legislation.
 The changes to our fees will commence from 12am AEST, 1 October 2020*.

 We encourage you to familiarise yourself with the new fee arrangements for IP Australia’s products and services.
 A list of the fee changes can be viewed here.

 Why review our fees?

-We last undertook a fee review in the 2015-16 financial year.
-The 2019-20 fee review reflects the organisation's commitment to ensuring our cost recovery arrangements continue to be in line with the Australian Government Charging Framework.
-This review invited public comment on our fee structure, with consideration given to ideas that ensure IP Australia is setting fees that are consistent, transparent and will recover the costs associated with administering the IP Rights system.
+We last reviewed our fees in the 2015-16 financial year.
+IP Australia’s 2019-2020 fee review reflects our commitment to ensuring our cost recovery arrangements continue to be in line with the Australian Government Charging Framework and that our fees are consistent, transparent and recover the costs associated with administering the IP rights system.

 - Supporting innovators by balancing our fees with costs of doing business

 - Increasing flexibility and efficiency for IP Australia and our stakeholders

 - Exploring the impact fees have on the quality of IP applications and competition in the marketplace

 It also gave us a chance to consider the Government’s response to the recommendations from the Productivity Commission’s 2016 Inquiry into Australia’s intellectual property arrangements and take into account feedback received from customers and staff.

 In 2019, we invited public comment on our fees and fee structure.
 Over 80 submissions were received.
 We reviewed submissions both for possible immediate changes for our fees, but also with regard to developing our longer-term strategy on policy objectives for future fee reviews.